-- Matatu owners have vowed to defy a county government plan to kick them out of the central business district
+- Matatu owners vow to defy Nairobi County Government plan to kick them out of CBD